-Over the past few months, we’ve received a great deal of questions about the difference between VOIP and Grasshopper.
+We’ve received a great deal of questions about the difference between VoIP and Grasshopper.
 This is a common question and we figured it’d be beneficial for everyone if we explained the difference between the two here on the blog.

 Grasshopper is managed completely online and in the cloud.
 Meaning, you can set up and manage your account through our online portal.
 We should also mention, if you don’t have access to the internet, you can still access your account via phone.

 Unlike VoIP, there is no hardware to purchase or software to install when using Grasshopper.
 Grasshopper works on top of your current phone provider and only services your incoming calls.
 Think of Grasshopper as an add-on to your current phone service.

 There is also a bit of a difference in quality depending on the type of VoIP you’re using.
 In general, the quality of VoIP phone calls is dependent on the quality of the software, equipment and your internet connection.
 Since Grasshopper uses the traditional phone network, quality isn’t an issue.

 Although VoIP calls can be free or substantially cheaper than traditional phone calls, you may actually be sacrificing professionalism.
 Grasshopper helps you sound professional with features like a toll-free number, a custom main greeting and unlimited extensions, making your business look and sound bigger.

 Have a question about the difference between VoIP and Grasshopper that we didn’t cover in this post?
 Just ask!